alexmanrique/blog/_posts/2020-02-15-mistakes-in-java-exceptions.md

 ```
 ## 4 - Using exceptions for non-exceptional situations.

 Exceptions are, as their name implies, to be used only for exceptional conditions; they should never be used for ordinary control flow.
 Read the following [post](https://dzone.com/articles/exceptions-as-controlflow-in-java) if you are curious about the impact in terms of performance if you use exceptions for ordinary control flow.
+In the following snipped of code we can see an example:

 ```java
 public Car bookCar(long id){